pnnl/NWQ-Sim/doc/tn_sim_manual.md

   --mem-bind=map_mem:0,1,2,3,0 \
   --gpus-per-node=4 \
   --ntasks-per-node=5 \
-  ../environment/perlmutter_bind.sh ./qasm/nwq_qasm -b TN_TAMM_GPU --sim tn --test 3
+  ../environment/perlmutter_bind.sh ./qasm/nwq_qasm -b TN_TAMM_GPU --sim tn <args>
 ```

-# Recommendatins for Continuation of TAMM NWQ-Sim development
+# Recommendations for Continuation of TAMM NWQ-Sim Development

-Steps needed for optimization
+## Steps Needed for Optimization

 ## What is Currently Implemented

-### Logic for Local and Non-Local 2 qubit gates for MPS
+- Logic for Local and Non-Local 2-Qubit Gates for MPS

-### Left and Right Environment Orthogonalization
+- Left and Right Environment Orthogonalization

-### SVD contraction
+- SVD Contraction

-## Known errors/bugs/inefficiencies
+## Known Errors, Bugs, and Inefficiencies

-- SVD is not needed in Left and Right Environment Orthogonalization
+- SVD is not required in Left and Right Environment Orthogonalization
 - Gates are not executed in parallel
 - Measurement is not executed in parallel
-- Run time

-## Things that maybe of interest to think about
+- Suboptimal run-time performance

+## Areas of Interest for Further Consideration

-###
+### Tensor Operation Parallelization

-## Tensor operation parallelization

-This also has multiple steps needed for efficient parallelization.
+Parallelization involves multiple stages for efficient execution:

-### 1) Levelize sequence of gate operations

-Currently the TAMM NWQ-Sim implementation only schedules a single tensor contraction at a time during simulation.
-The immediate speed up to this would be to add either in the sim function or a create a new fusion function to schedule all tensor operations that can be performed at once for all sites in the MPS.
-The best way to do this would be to modify the TAMM code itself.
-TAMM currently only implents tensor contraction, addition , subtraction etc. SVD is not supported as a operation in the TAMM scheduler.
-This means that in the current implementation data from TAMM tensors must frequently be taken and inserted into a eigen matrix to perform SVD.
+#### 1. Levelize Sequence of Gate Operations

+Currently, TAMM NWQ-Sim schedules one tensor contraction at a time.
+To improve throughput, a new "fusion" function or an enhancement to the existing `sim` function should schedule all tensor operations that can be concurrently executed across all MPS sites.
+Optimal implementation would require modifying TAMM directly.

+Note: TAMM supports tensor contraction, addition, and subtraction, but not SVD.
+This forces data transfers between TAMM tensors and Eigen matrices, introducing overhead.

-### 2) TAMM SVD operator implementation
+#### 2. TAMM SVD Operator Implementation

-To perform an entire level of operations in a quantum circuit simulation efficiently SVD should be added as a operator that can be added into the scheduler execution graph.
-Also, current eigen svd is not parallelized across multiple ranks or gpu accelerated.
-This is a major bottleneck in the current system design.
-A TAMM svd operator would need to implement this as well.
+To enable efficient execution of entire quantum circuit layers, SVD should be integrated into the TAMM execution graph as a schedulable operator.
+Additionally, the current Eigen-based SVD implementation is neither parallelized across MPI ranks nor GPU-accelerated.
+This represents a major bottleneck.
+A proper TAMM SVD operator should support both.

-### 3) Dynamic Tile Size Updates
+#### 3. Dynamic Tile Size Updates

-Currently the tile size is set to a single value.
-This would also need to become dynamic to the problem size, currently the tile size is set to constant and is not dynamic.
+The current static tile size configuration is suboptimal.
+Efficient MPS simulations require dynamic tile sizing that adapts to changing bond dimensions and tensor shapes.

-# Final Recommendation
+## Final Recommendation

-TAMM already implements parallelized tensor contraction distributed in parallel across multiple ranks in a HPC cluster.
-The tradeoff of rewriting everything from scratch vs updating TAMM code ultimately depends on how much flexibility is needed in the NWQ-Sim TN_Sim design.
-Implementing the following changes in the TAMM code and the current integration of TAMM into NWQ-Sim would be faster than redesigning everything from scratch
+TAMM already offers MPI support and GPU memory management (both AMD and NVIDIA), which are non-trivial features to replicate.
+The decision to extend TAMM versus developing a new system depends on the flexibility required by the TN_Sim design.

-Pro's of TAMM
+### Advantages of TAMM

+- Open-source, supports MPI
+- GPU support (AMD and NVIDIA)
-- MPI, AMD and NVIDIA GPU, memory management already solved in open source PNNL code
+- Efficient memory management already implemented

-Con's of TAMM
+### Limitations of TAMM

-- Missing several features for a efficient MPS simulator
-- Such as, SVD operator, dynamic tile resizing to deal with Bond dimension
-- TAMM seems to have been built in mind to multiply static tensors, a MPS has dynamic tensor sizes depending on the bond dimension
+- Lacks a native SVD operator
+- Tile size is fixed, not adaptive to bond dimension
+- Designed primarily for static tensor contraction, not the dynamic tensor operations typical of MPS

+## Conclusion and Outlook

+The Capstone project aimed to implement a Tensor Network Matrix Product State (MPS) quantum simulator within PNNL’s NWQ-Sim package that would:

+1. Be compatible with CPU, NVIDIA GPU, and AMD GPU architectures.
+2. Scale across multiple nodes in HPC environments.

+### Project Achievements

+- Developed a local CPU implementation using ITensor
+- Integrated TAMM for GPU backend support
+- Demonstrated multi-node scalability on Perlmutter

+However, time constraints prevented addressing critical inefficiencies.
+We identified structural changes needed in TAMM for high-performance MPS simulation.

+### Critical Limitations and Required Improvements

+#### Tensor Operation Parallelization

+The TAMM NWQ-Sim implementation only executes one contraction at a time.
+Enhancing the `sim` function or creating a dedicated fusion scheduler is necessary for parallel tensor execution across MPS sites.

+#### Missing TAMM SVD/QR Operator

+The absence of native SVD/QR operations forces costly conversions between TAMM tensors and Eigen matrices.
+These operations are central to MPS algorithms and must be implemented with MPI and GPU support.

+#### Static Tile Size Constraints

+Static tile sizes do not accommodate the variable bond dimensions in MPS calculations.
+Dynamic tile size adjustment is essential for optimizing memory usage.

+### Recommendations for Future Development

+While rewriting NWQ-Sim without TAMM is theoretically possible, enhancing TAMM integration offers a faster, more practical solution.
+Key changes include:

+1. Implement a GPU-accelerated, parallel SVD operator as a schedulable TAMM operation.
+2. Introduce dynamic tile sizing based on tensor shape and bond dimension.

+These changes will significantly enhance simulation performance without abandoning existing infrastructure.